datasci-abi/Datasci-Abi/README.md

 ### Hi there, I'm Abisek Raut! 👋

-I am a data analyst currently transitioning from a background in various technology sectors.
-My focus now lies in harnessing Python, MySQL, Machine Learning, and Natural Language Processing to extract meaningful insights from data.
+I am beginning my career as a data analyst, eager to leverage Python, MySQL, Machine Learning, and Natural Language Processing to explore data-driven insights.
+My journey into data analysis is fueled by a strong interest in applying analytical techniques to solve real-world problems.

 🔭 I’m currently leading the **Bandersnatch project**, a groundbreaking initiative that utilizes advanced technology to deliver dynamic visualizations and interactive machine learning models through a web application.
 This project highlights my dedication to using sophisticated data tools to enhance understanding and facilitate informed decision-making.